GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 | `lambda param0, param1 ∶ expression`                         |
 | A main body of anonymous function consisting parameters and its return expression. |

 Although anonymous function is a function without a name for a single-use, it can be assigned to variables and called when the function is needed.
-The anonymous function of the *Pure Function* example section can be expressed as follows:
+The anonymous function of the *PYTHON: FUNCTIONAL PROGRAMMING § Pure Function* example section can be expressed as follows:

 ```python
 # NAMED FUNCTION